davepinch/pinchy.cc/content/topics/people/j/james-a-garfield/birth/childhood-and-early-life-1-1.md

 ---
+title: "Birth of James A. Garfield (Wikipedia)"
-title: "James Abram Garfield was born the youngest of five children on November 19, 1831, in a log cabin in Orange Township, now Moreland Hills, Ohio." birth of: James A. Garfield born in: Ohio
+✂️: "James Abram Garfield was born the youngest of five children on November 19, 1831, in a log cabin in Orange Township, now Moreland Hills, Ohio." birth in: Ohio birth of: James A. Garfield
 citation: >-
   Wikipedia contributors.
 (2024, November 3).
 James A. Garfield.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved 23:34, November 14, 2024, from https://en.wikipedia.org/w/index.php?title=James_A._Garfield&oldid=1255181094 snippet of: James A. Garfield (Wikipedia)